Amici di Maria De Filippi: Final stage ratings

+Spin-off

-Amici Speciali
+Amici speciali

-Amici Speciali was a spin-off of the talent show Amici, hosted by Maria De Filippi, aired in primetime on Canale 5 from 15 May 2020 to 5 June 2020, with the intention of financing the Italian Civil Protection during the COVID-19 pandemic.
+Amici speciali was a spin-off of the talent show Amici, hosted by Maria De Filippi, aired in primetime on Canale 5 from 15 May 2020 to 5 June 2020, with the intention of financing the Italian Civil Protection during the COVID-19 pandemic.
 The talent show included some former competitors from past editions of Amici and from other talent shows, divided into two teams, white and blue.
 The two teams were judged by professionals from the world of entertainment and television, including Sabrina Ferilli, Gerry Scotti, Eleonora Abbagnato and Giorgio Panariello.

 The contestant were the singers Alberto Urso, Gaia, Giordana Angi, The Kolors, Irama, Michele Bravi, Random, and the dancers Andreas Müller, Alessio Gaudino, Gabriele Esposito, Javier Rojas, Umberto Gaudino.

 Sanremo participation and singers sales

-The singers launched by the television program have sold over 32.395.000 copies certified by Fimi combined, becoming the talent show with the highest number of sales in Italy.
+The singers launched by the television program have sold over 32.395.000 copies certified by FIMI combined, becoming the talent show with the highest number of sales in Italy.